tundish/blathnaid/blathnaid/book/ante.rst

 WR1 2NX
 UK.

-Typeset in IBM Plex Serif by Balladeer.
+Typeset in IBM Plex Serif with Balladeer.
+Edit and Printing at Orphans Press, Leominster.

 Legals
 ------

+All rights reserved.

 *The characters in this story are fictitious, notwithstanding the names they have been given.